inducer/loopy/doc/tutorial.rst

 Observe that *a_temp* was automatically placed in local memory, because it is written in parallel across values of the group-local iname *i_inner*.
-In addition, :mod:`loopy` has emitted a barrier instruction to achieve the :ref:`ordering` specified by the instruction dependencies.
+In addition, :mod:`loopy` has emitted a barrier statement to achieve the :ref:`ordering` specified by the statement dependencies.

 (The ``priority=10`` attribute was added to make the output of the test deterministic.)